HIV prevention

 What is HIV?

-There are ways to prevent HIV infection, but as with many health conditions and illnesses, the sooner after infection someone is diagnosed the better their outlook.
+There are ways to prevent HIV infection, but, as with many health conditions and illnesses, the sooner after infection someone is diagnosed, the better their outlook.
 This is why we encourage people to get tested regularly.

-Testing is simple, quick and easy and of course completely confidential.
+Testing is simple, quick and easy and, of course, completely confidential.

-What is AIDS (or Advance HIV Disease)?
+What is AIDS (or Advanced HIV Disease)?

 AIDS stands for Acquired Immune Deficiency Syndrome and is seen by the appearance of the opportunistic infections that are a result of untreated HIV infection.
 HIV is the virus that can lead to AIDS.